LynnHaDo/Health-Expense-Prediction/README.md

 <img src = "img/studentized.png" width = "400px"/>

-Same for studentized, there are many studentized residuals that are larger than 2.
+Same for studentized, there are many studentized residuals that out of 3 standard deviations from 0, which indicate suspicious outliers.

 <img src = "img/cook.png" width = "400px"/>